I Put 5 Top-Rated Sleep-Tracking Apps to the Test—Here's What Actually Works

 While we're often told not to play on our phones or tablets before we go to bed as it can mess with our ability to sleep well, I wanted to see if my phone could actually help me fall asleep.
 With so many apps out there claiming to wake you up at just the right time or soothe you into a deep sleep, I wanted to see what all the hype was about.
 In an increasingly digital world, using an app to get a better night's sleep just makes sense.
 Why not use the simplicity of your phone to catch some z's?

-Truth be told, I don't have too much difficulty falling asleep as it is, although some nights I do get a little antsy and find that it takes at least a half-hour before I finally nod off.
+Truth be told, I don't have too much difficulty falling asleep as it is, although some nights I do get a little antsy and find that it takes at least a half hour before I finally nod off.
 The issue, however, is that when I wake up, I feel exhausted.
-It's as if my body has become one with the bed and I can't muster up any strength to actually get up.
+It's as if my body has become one with the bed, and I can't muster up any strength to get up.
 My hopes were that these apps would ease that morning exhaustion (and perhaps even tell me why I'm so tired despite eight hours of sleep).
 My criteria for testing these apps was that I used each one for four days to get a good read on whether it was actually working or not.
 I also only chose apps that were free, for ease of access (and because I hate paying for apps!).
-To find out my results with each app, keep reading!
+To find out my results with five of the best sleep-tracking apps, keep reading!

 I didn't exactly feel refreshed and more awake each morning from using this app.
 What I did love, however, was that I could take a look at what my sleep issues were, which made me want to change my ways, such as going to bed sooner and turning off the television before Fallon even comes on.